Yathartha22/quotesBot/README.md

 - Clone the repo.

-- Run the following command `scrapy crawl quotesbot` or run `scrapy crawl quotesbot -o quotes.jsons` to get a json file containing the outpu.
+- Run the following command `scrapy crawl quotesbot` or run `scrapy crawl quotesbot -o quotes.jsons` to get a json file containing the output.